i6iesma/wca-rest-api/README.md

 The full documentation and specs are available at [https://wca-rest-api.robiningelbrecht.be/](https://wca-rest-api.robiningelbrecht.be/)

+## Feedbacl

+For any feature requests, help posts, or bug reports, please open an issue in the issue queue.
+I'll be happy to help you out.

 ## Local development

 If you'd like to help with the development of this project, or you just want to run it locally,